 I’m bringing back my themes of gratitude, mindful living, and education for my monthly goals as a way of focusing in on what matters most.

-Here is what I’m hoping to accomplish this month:
+Here is what I’m hoping to accomplish in January of 2020:

 - Create a super simple arrangement of the opening of Beethoven’s 5th for my band kids.
 They want lots of solos, and I’ll see what I can do.
 Focus: education